RSE1982/beijing-air-quality/README.md

 6. Deployment:\
   Multi-page Streamlit dashboard communicating findings interactively.

+## 🧪 Research Methodology Rationale

+The Beijing dataset is observational and non-experimental, making it suitable for an exploratory and hypothesis-driven research approach.
+Time-series methods were chosen because air quality exhibits:

+- Autocorrelation (recent values influence near-future values)
+- Seasonality
+- Hourly and daily cycles

+KMeans clustering was selected because:

+- It is effective for grouping stations based on continuous pollution metrics
+- PCA allows reduction of multicollinearity in meteorological features
+- It supports spatial interpretation without requiring labelled outcomes

+Machine learning models such as Random Forest and XGBoost were chosen due to:

+- Their robustness to nonlinear relationships
+- Strong performance on environmental data
+- Ability to incorporate engineered temporal features

+This methodological framework was selected to align with environmental modelling best practices and the project’s forecasting goals.

 ## 📊 Dataset Content

 This project uses the Beijing Multi-Site Air Quality Dataset, originally published by Chen et al. (2017) on the UCI Machine Learning Repository with a verified Kaggle mirror.